 Many applications or services bridge different layers in the OSI hierarchy.
 These services are called cross-layer functions.
 Cross-layer functions include critical services that affect multiple parts of the data transmission process.
 Examples could include:

-• Security management tools to configure and monitor communications between network devices.
+- Security management tools to configure and monitor communications between network devices.

-• Multi-protocol label switching (MPLS) services to carry data frames between networks.
+- Multi-protocol label switching (MPLS) services to carry data frames between networks.

-• Domain Name System (DNS) lookup services.
+- Domain Name System (DNS) lookup services.

-• General security architecture recommended by ITU’s x.800 standard.
+- General security architecture recommended by ITU's x.800 standard.

-Cross-layer functions tend to deliver security, availability, or reliability.
+Cross-layer functions tend to deliver security, availability or reliability.
 They work across network layers to regulate and monitor traffic, ensuring data security and resolving problems as they arise.
 Because of this, cross-layer services are a core part of network security planning.

-OSI model vs TCP IP model
+OSI Model vs TCP IP Model

 The Transfer Control Protocol/Internet Protocol (TCP/IP) model is the major alternative to the OSI reference model.

 The main difference between the TCP/IP and OSI models is the number of layers they include.
-OSI includes seven layers.
+OSI includes 7 layers.
 TCP/IP removes OSI layers 5-7 and blends them into a single application layer.
 OSI layers 1 and 2 are also combined in a Network Interface Layer.

 The TCP/IP model tends to be a good fit for networks extended across the public internet.
 It also accurately models the operation of internet communication protocols.
 OSI is a much more general model.
 It does not refer to any specific protocols.
 Instead, the OSI reference model describes network communication as a whole.

 TCP/IP is more focused on practical operations.
 All of the layers are used by relevant applications.
-In the OSI model, applications may only use a few layers.
+In the OSI model, applications may only use a few of the layers.
 Layers 1-3 are the only essential elements in transmitting data.